 Pure Veggie House

 Tucked away in Mid-Levels, this oldie but goodie is one of our favourite vegan restaurants in Hong Kong.
 The Buddhist vegan restaurant serves top quality traditional cuisine using organic vegetables in a simple but serene ambience, while the décor pays homage to its Buddhist roots with bamboo details and intricate ornaments scattered around the restaurant.

 We love the easy-to-use English menus and especially recommend ordering the shredded taro and mushroom spring rolls, matsutake mushroom pouch with black truffle sauce and the crispy deep-fried enoki mushroom sprinkled with spiced salt.
 At lunch, they also serve some of the best vegetarian dumplings in Hong Kong.
 Plus, they offer the most indulgent vegan hot pot during winter time – and it’s all-you-can-eat – best Chinese restaurants in Hong Kong for vegans!

-Read our full review on Pure Veggie House here
+Read our full review of Pure Veggie House.

 Chao Hui Guan

 When it comes to Chinese restaurants in Hong Kong, the city has got you covered with everything from Shanghainese and Cantonese to Chiu Chow, from the Chaoshan region in China’s Guangdong Province.
 Also known as Teochew cuisine, Chiu Chow is known for its seafood and vegetarian dishes using flavouring that is much less heavy-handed than most other Chinese cuisine.
 They also put an emphasis on poaching, braising, steaming and stir frying.